 Requirements and Application Procedures

 Students interested in applying to the Bachelor of Kinesiology (BKin) program must meet certain requirements.
 An overview of our admission requirements is found below.
-Additional information can be found on the University of Toronto’s Enrolment Services website.
+Additional information can be found on the University of Toronto’s Future Students website.

 Ontario High School Admission Requirements